xonsh/xonsh/docs/customization.rst

 .. code-block:: console

-   $ xpip install --update xonsh
+   $ xpip install --upgrade xonsh

 ``xpip`` (note the "x" at the  beginning of ``xpip``) is a predefined alias pointing to the ``pip`` command associated with the Python executable running this xonsh.